 Starting your application early will help ensure you have plenty of time to gather required materials (such as transcripts), transfer credits, apply for financial aid, and complete the University of Wisconsin System Online Admission Application.

-- Approximately 60 credits of transferable college credit with a 2.0 or better grade point average (GPA)
+- Approximately 60 credits of transferable college credit with a 2.0 minimum grade point average (GPA).

 - Official college transcripts